 Don’t get discouraged if you can’t reserve all of your W-Trek accommodations

 If you can’t get all your campsite reservations lined up, don’t worry.
 You can still see the same famous views and hike the same trails without having any reservations along the W-Trek.
 You can hike each of the leg of the “W” as a day trip, and coming back at the end of the day to either a hotel or one of the less-crowded campgrounds in Torres del Paine.
 Having a rental car will make this easier.

 Related: W Trek without reservations

 Can I tell you something?
 If I were to do the W Trek again, that’s exactly what I’d do.
 I’d hike the W-trek as a series of day hikes instead of a continuous multi-day trek.
 It’s less pain to organize and you get the best of both worlds in terms of the scenery.
-During W-Trek everything is up close and personal, but the view from the park road is grander IMO.
+During W-Trek everything is up close and personal, but the scenery from multitude viewpoints, doable as day hikes in Torres del Paine NP is just as grand IMO.

 Do bring backpacking food from your home country – it’ll be a treat!

 It’s amazing how quickly we got sick of eating instant soup and chips.
 On our second to last day, I saw a trekker eating one of those Backpacker Country’s freeze-dried meals – I could tell from the smell that it was the pad thai flavor, my favorite.
 Oh gawd, I wanted it so bad I was salivating and licking my chops.